pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 ## Example

-Here is a full example for a higher-level object that uses ephemeral inline volumes:
+Here is a full example for a higher-level object that uses a generic ephemeral inline volume:

 ```
 apiVersion: apps/v1